-Mucinous adenocarcinomas of the appendix are on the malignant end of the spectrum of the mucinous neoplasms that affect the caecal appendix.
+Mucinous adenocarcinomas of the appendix are on the malignant end of the spectrum of the mucinous neoplasms that affect the cecal appendix.

-Peak incidence in the 6th and 7th decades 1,3.
+The peak incidence is in the 6th and 7th decades 1,3.
 Associations with other colonic neoplasia and chronic ulcerative colitis have been reported 1.

-Symptoms are much more likely to happen than in the other more indolent appendiceal neoplasms (e.g. adenoma or neuroendocrine tumours).
-The spectrum of symptoms varies from a vague abdominal pain, nausea, vomiting, and weight loss, to a palpable mass, abdominal distension, and acute appendicitis 1,3.
+Symptoms are much more likely to manifest than in the other more indolent appendiceal neoplasms (e.g. adenoma or neuroendocrine tumors).
+The spectrum of symptoms varies from vague abdominal pain, nausea, vomiting, and weight loss, to a palpable mass, abdominal distension, and acute appendicitis 1,3.

-Nonspecific signs may indicate a tumoural lesion adjacent to the caecum, including the non-filling of the appendix, a submucosal mass lesion at the caecal pole, and an extraluminal compression of the caecum 1.
+Nonspecific signs may indicate a tumoral lesion adjacent to the cecum, including the non-filling of the appendix, a submucosal mass lesion at the cecal pole, and an extraluminal compression of the cecum 1.

 Treatment and prognosis